 At the end of each quarter, three rolls will be prepared.
-The "High Honor" list will be comprised of students earning a 3.85 and above grade point average.
+The "High Honor" list will comprise students earning a 3.85 and above grade point average.
 The "Honor Roll" will name students earning a 3.40 through 3.84 GPA.
-The "Honorable Mention" list will show students with GPA's of 3.00 through 3.39.
+The "Honorable Mention" list will show students with a GPA of 3.00 through 3.39.
 All graded classes are included in the determination of honor roll students, including PE; each course counts as a full attempt except for study hall, homeroom, enrichment, band and choir.